 2.2 Covered California for Small Business

 Covered California has established Covered California for Small Business to assist Employers by facilitating enrollment of Employees into QHPs.
-Contractor shall process Covered California for Small Business enrollments from Small Businesses determined by Covered California to be eligible for coverage in accordance with the terms set forth in this Agreement and Federal and State laws, rules and regulations.
+Contractor shall process Covered California for Small Business enrollments from Small Businesses determined by Covered California to be eligible for coverage in accordance with the terms set forth in this Agreement and Federal and State laws, rules, and regulations.
 All specified Employees and their Dependents, of Employers who are eligible in accordance with the Affordable Care Act, California Affordable Care Act, and Regulations may obtain coverage through Covered California for Small Business as permitted by State and Federal laws, rules, and regulations.
 Covered California will assume statutory obligation as required as part of initial enrollment that would otherwise be carried out by Contractor, such as assuring completion of Agent attestation, if applicable.

 2.2.1 Covered California for Small Business Enrollment Periods